 Trelleborg’s Code of Conduct reflects that we support and operate our business in accordance with the Ten Principles of the UN Global Compact, the general concepts expressed in the International Labour Organization (ILO) conventions, the OECD Guidelines for Multinational Enterprises and the UN Declaration of Human Rights.

-The current Code of Conduct has been approved in January 2019.
+The Trelleborg Code of Conduct has been approved to this format in April 2023

 Peter Nilsson, President and CEO